Sakshi (film): Casting and filming

-Krishna was cast as the male lead Kishtaiah.
+Krishna was cast as the male lead Kishtayya.
 R. Ranga Rao was cast as Karanam in his acting debut, and later became known as Sakshi Ranga Rao.
 Krishna's future wife Vijaya Nirmala was cast as the female lead Chukka, and this was the first film where they acted together.
 Before the commencement of principal photography, Bapu took lessons on how to deal with close-up, mid-close-up and long shots from Kabir Das.
 Sakshi became the first Telugu film to be shot completely in outdoor locations.
 Pulidindi, a village located on the banks of the Godavari River, was chosen as the shooting location.
 According to Nirmala, after each day's shoot ended, Bapu "used to draw lines of his next day's shooting.
 He always drew his thoughts on paper so that everyone was comfortable when the shooting started."
-The scene depicting Kishtaiah and Chukka's marriage was shot at the Meesala Krishnudu temple of Pulidindi.
+The scene depicting Kishtayya and Chukka's marriage was shot at the Meesala Krishnudu temple of Pulidindi.
 The entire film was completed in less than 20 days.